keyxcode/hear-harmony/README.md

 ### Methodology

-**Hear Harmony** is uniqe in that it does not restrict the random notes to only conventional combinations, such as major, minor, diminished, etc. We believe that true relative pitch should mean being able to hear any strange note combination.
+**Hear Harmony** is uniqe in that it does not restrict the random notes to only conventional combinations, such as major, minor, diminished, etc. We believe that true relative pitch means being able to hear any strange note combination.
 Besides, this will be especially helpful for musicians who wish to enrich their harmonic vocabulary.
 Sometimes, the chord you can not name is the one you wish you could use.

 Happy ear training!